ArcanePlugins/Treasury/README.md

 # 💼 Welcome to Treasury!

-## ⚠ This resource is work-in-progress. :)

 ## 📜 What is Treasury?

-Treasury is a possibly upcoming resource containing a modern API to facilitate virtual money transactions on Minecraft servers between Economy providers (aka.
+Treasury is a upcoming resource containing a modern API to facilitate virtual money transactions on Minecraft servers between Economy providers (aka.
 Economy plugins) and plugins that wish to use them (e.g. JobsReborn, ShopGUIPlus).